Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* Closure::__construct — Constructor that disallows instantiation
+* ::__construct - Constructor that disallows instantiation
-* Closure::bind — Duplicates a closure with a specific bound object and class scope
+* ::bind - Duplicates a closure with a specific bound object and class scope
-* Closure::bindTo — Duplicates the closure with a new bound object and class scope
+* ::bindTo - Duplicates the closure with a new bound object and class scope
-* Closure::call — Binds and calls the closure
+* ::call - Binds and calls the closure

 ### Generator